-For example, Discover it® chrome - Double Cash Back your first year lets you earn 2% cash back at gas stations, but it has a spending cap of up to $1,000 in combined purchases at restaurants and gas stations every quarter.
-After that you'll earn 1% cash back on your purchases.
+For example, Discover it® chrome - New!
+Double Cash Back your first year lets you earn 2% cash back at gas stations (and restaurants), but it has a spending cap of up to $1,000 in combined purchases at restaurants and gas stations every quarter.
+You'll earn 1% cash back on all your other purchases.

 You can apply for certain gas credit cards even if you have bad credit or no credit.
 Credit One Bank® Credit Card with Gas Rewards lets you earn unlimited 1% cash back gas rewards and you can get it even if you have bad credit.
 But you will pay the 15.65% - 24.15% variable APR right from the posting date, so if you use this card to fill up your tank, make sure to do it just before your billing date and make your payment in full each month, or the APR will bite.

 However, if you have excellent credit, you can get much more rewarding gas credit cards like BankAmericard Cash Rewards™ credit card which lets you earn 2% cash back at grocery stores and wholesale clubs as well as 3% cash back on gas on the first $1,500 you spend in combined grocery store and gas purchases each quarter.

 If you don't want to be limited to earning rewards in set categories, you could use a more general credit card to save on gas.